easydiyeb1a/easydiyeb1a.github.io/README.md

 My petition letter does not contain information on support letters.
 If you're looking for support letter templates, I recommend checking out the free resources I previously mentioned, such as [Andrey Solovyev](#), [Razvan Marinescu](#), and [redclock](#).
 These sources offer valuable insights and templates for crafting effective support letters.

 Below are my email and PayPal details.
 After I receive your PayPal payment, I'll email you the petition letter package within 24 hours.
 However, it's often sooner, typically within 12 hours, depending on the timezone.
+After your order, please make sure to let us know which DIY package you need.
 - **Email**: easydiyeb1a@gmail.com
 - **PayPal**: easydiyeb1a@gmail.com